 You Might Not Get the Best Parts for the Job

 Auto-repair businesses have long-standing relationships with parts suppliers.
-Those relationships allow shops to call in favors for quick deliveries from local parts-distribution centers, and suppliers will often recommend superior parts for the job.
-Sure, it may seem as though parts suppliers have a vested interest in recommending more expensive parts, but in reality, they wouldn’t dare jeopardize an important relationship with a client (the shop) by recommending a poorly-performing part.
+Those relationships allow shops to call in favors for quick deliveries from local parts-distribution centers.
+Suppliers will also often recommend superior parts for the job.
+Sure, it may seem as though parts suppliers have a vested interest in recommending more expensive parts.
+In reality, they wouldn’t dare jeopardize an important relationship with a client (the shop) by recommending a poorly-performing part.

 Are you sufficiently convinced that your auto parts and labor work should be performed by a skilled technician?
 Openbay can help you to compare, book and pay for service with a local auto repair business.
 Drive safely!